pagkly/Zed/Investopedia4/What Are National Insurance Contributions (NIC).md

 Employees can make voluntary additional NI contributions in order to qualify later for a higher pension amount.
 Self-employed people and British citizens working outside the country also can make voluntary contributions to build towards pension eligibility.

-An employee who works or expects to work fewer than 35 years will not qualify for the maximum pension benefit without making additional voluntary payments.
+An employee who works or expects to work fewer than 35 years [[Will|will]] not qualify for the maximum pension benefit without making additional voluntary payments.
 The maximum pension benefit in 2020 was about $215 per week.
-The payout may be higher for employees who make voluntary contributions or defer taking the benefit until a later age.
+The [[Payout|payout]] may be higher for employees who make voluntary contributions or defer taking the benefit until a later age.

 ### A Short History of NIC

-The current system of National Insurance in the United Kingdom began with the National Insurance Act 1911 and was limited to a government-funded unemployment benefit.
+The current system of National Insurance in the United Kingdom began with the National Insurance Act 1911 and was limited to a government-funded [[Unemployment|unemployment]] benefit.

 At that time, health insurance and pension benefits were administered by private trade unions and "approved societies," or professional associations.
 An Old Age Pension was paid to people over age 70, at a time when only one in four Britons lived that long.